 Heed can't look.
 Christine has covered her feet, in perfect fourth position now, with a quilt and gone to search for something to ease the pain.
 There could be liquor in the bar, aspirin in a cabinet.
 Heed hopes for the first because there is no water and she would like to pass out from drunkenness rather than agony.
-Her bones, fragile and unused for decades, splinter like glass.
+Her bones, fragile from decades of stupor, splinter like glass.
 The ankles are not the only joints she believes are cracked.
 There is a dullness in her pelvis and she can't lift her right leg.
 Christine has propped her against the wall since there is no mattress on the bed.
 In her wisdom, when the Hotel closed, she sold every useless thing.

-Drawing a ribbon of breath, she stops the tears that are starting to like Memories behind her eyelids.
+Drawing a ribbon of breath, she blocks any tears that may be lurking like memories behind her eyelids.

-form.
 After all these years they are back in the room they once shared.
-The forget-me-nots on the wall paper less faint than her remembrance of what it was that made her want it so.
-Home, she thought.
-When I first came in the thought I door, I knew it was home.
+The forget-me-nots on the wall paper can't be less this deliberate dark than they ever were in day light and she wonders she thinks.
+When I first came in the door, I thought I was home.

 Christine's tread interrupts her efforts to remember more.
-She has among them have candles, matches, found things: a can of Dole pineapple and some packets of Stanback shifts a candle to be the can, Heed can swallow the powder.
-If she can manage to open the can, Heed can swallow the powder.
-Wordlessness continues as Christine used a ball-peen to bang a table knife into the rim of the can.
+She has found things: among them matches, a box of hurricane candles, a can of Dole pineapple and some packets of Stanback powder.
+She lights a candle securing it in its own drippings.
+If she can manage to open the pineapple, Heed can swallow the powder.
+Wordlessness continues as Christine uses a ball-peen to bang a table knife into the rim of the can.
 When she succeeds, she opens two packets and sifts the bitter powder into Heed's mouth, alternating it with the juice.
+She pulls the quilt up because Heed is they because Heed is